Health in Sudan: Malaria

+Measles

+Measles is a highly contagious airborne disease that remains endemic in East Africa and continues to cause significant illness and death.
+Although vaccination can prevent infection, routine immunization in Sudan has faced major challenges, particularly among children, due to ongoing conflicts and gaps in information and vaccination coverage.
+Before Sudan introduced the measles vaccine in 1985, measles was the leading cause of death from vaccine-preventable illnesses among children under five.
+In 2003, Sudan's Ministry of Health estimated measles vaccination coverage at about 70%, though a joint WHO–UNICEF survey that same year found an overall rate of 57%, with substantial regional differences ranging from less than 1% in the south to full coverage in the east.
+In October 2003, an officially reported outbreak of more than 3,000 measles cases occurred, over half of them in Khartoum and White Nile State.
+However, WHO modelling at the time estimated that Sudan experienced more than 595,000 measles infections and 17,000 related deaths annually, indicating extensive underreporting.

+A 2019 review noted that measles vaccination coverage in Sudan remained low, as years of conflict and chronic underdevelopment had left about 4.1 million vulnerable children exposed to measles and other preventable diseases.
+The civil war that began in 2023 severely disrupted Sudan's immunization system, causing vaccination rates to fall sharply and leading to frequent measles outbreaks, especially in areas hosting displaced populations.
+With limited access to healthcare, many cases went unreported and untreated, worsening the overall health crisis.

 Diarrhea

 A lack of safe water means that nearly 45 percent of children suffer from diarrhea, which leads to poor health and weak immune systems.

 Yellow fever

 The World Health Organization was notified by the Federal Ministry of Health of Sudan of an outbreak of yellow fever in 2012 which affected five states in Darfur.
 The yellow fever outbreak resulted in 847 suspected cases including 171 deaths.
-To reduce the spread of yellow fever, The World Health Organization worked with The Federal Ministry of Health in Sudan on a vaccination campaign that halted the outbreak.
+To reduce the spread of yellow fever, the World Health Organization worked with the Federal Ministry of Health in Sudan on a vaccination campaign that halted the outbreak.

 HIV/AIDS

 Sudan is considered to be a country with an intermediate HIV and AIDS prevalence by the World Health Organization (WHO).